-The growth of new cloud-based composable architecture platforms, including the expanding availability of containerized and modular deployment options, means that Fls now have greater ability to launch the tools they need to drive innovation and new customer journeys themselves.
-This gives Fls more freedom than traditional reliance on third-party partners while reducing the potential risk of creating new forms of technical debt.
+The growth of new, cloud-based composable architecture platforms, including the expanding availability of containerized and modular deployment options, means that FIs are more able to launch the tools they need to drive innovation and new customer journeys.
+This gives FIs more freedom than traditional reliance on third-party partners while reducing the potential risk of creating new forms of technical debt.

-Crucial to the successful use of fintech enablement are platforms that can provide the security assurances and compatibility Fls require in their broader infrastructure.
-Plugand-play solutions from third-party vendors and emerging fintechs can often lead to due diligence problems in terms of legal and technical compliance.
+Crucial to the successful use of next generation financial product management are platforms that can provide the security assurances and compatibility Fls require in their broader infrastructure.
+Plug-and-play solutions from third-party vendors and emerging fintechs can often lead to due diligence problems in terms of legal and technical compliance.
 These risks can be reduced when Fls have the tools to develop and manage innovations and new customer journeys themselves.

-The recent growth of no- and low-code capabilities further adds to the potential benefits of fintech enablement platforms.
-This empowers less technically adept staff who have a better understanding of the market, and their own FI customer needs to handle both development and a more iterative flexible design approach.
+The recent growth of no- and low-code capabilities further adds to the potential benefits of financial product management platforms.
+This empowers less technically adept staff with a better understanding of the market and customer needs to handle development and iterative, flexible design approaches.

-Figure 4 provides a conceptual outline of what a fintech enablement platform could look like within an FI or other organization.
-Aite-Novarica Group notes this includes connectivity into the broader open finance space, showing how versatile fintech enablement can be as open banking initiatives give way to other financial sectors like wealth, pensions, and so on.
+Figure 4 provides a conceptual outline of what a next generation financial product management platform could look like within an FI or other organization.
+Datos Insights notes this includes connectivity into the broader open finance space, showing how versatile fintech enablement can be as open banking initiatives give way to other financial sectors such as wealth and pensions.